What is Paleo Diet?

-1. In today’s world we are largely deskbound, consuming packaged, processed foods, living with chronic stress, and not getting enough sleep – all of which can make us sick, fat and depressed.
+1. In today’s world we are largely desk-bound, consuming packaged and processed foods, living with chronic stress, and not getting enough sleep.
+All of this can make us sick, fat and depressed.
 To achieve optimal health, the Paleo lifestyle draws it’s core principles from our ancestors who ate whole, unprocessed foods, moved more, slept better and stressed less.

 Our bodies need good, smart fats, which we are designed to digest much easier than carbohydrates we get from bread and pasta.
-Saturated fats have been painted as evil of all evil by health authorities and the media but the reality is that not all saturated fat is bad.
+Saturated fats have been painted as evil by the health authorities and the media but the reality is that not all saturated fat is bad.
 Paleo diet includes plenty of healthy fats like olive oil, macadamia oil, coconut oil, coconut milk, avocados, butter, ghee (clarified butter), oily fish, grass fed meat, nuts and seeds.

-8. We minimise stress.
-Sure, a small amount of stress is good for you but for most, prolonged mental and physical stress leads to increased levels of cortisol and causes havoc in our bodies.
+7. Paleo is about minimising stress.
+Sure, a small amount of stress is good for you but we’re talking about the prolonged mental and physical stress that leads to increased levels of cortisol and causes havoc in our bodies.
 It can affect our weight, immunity, blood pressure, memory, mood, fertility and sex drive.

-10. We stay active with lots of walking, hiking, weight lifting and high intensity, interval training.
+9. We stay active with lots of walking, hiking, weight lifting and high intensity, interval training.
 We play in the sun to get a daily dose of Vitamin D, socialise with friends, travel from place to place, and stimulate our brains by exploring and learning new things.